Towards High-Consistency Embodied World Model with Multi-View Trajectory Videos: Experiments

 Each task contains 97–101 videos to ensure balanced coverage.
 Each video includes at least two manipulable objects, excluding trays.
 The dataset encompasses a diverse range of object categories, such as colorful toy bricks of various sizes (blocks); plates, bowls, and cups (tableware); food items like bread, carrots, eggplants, and corn; as well as trays, which serve as collection targets or support surfaces.
 These tasks involve a wide range of motion primitives, including grasping, stacking, shaking, collecting, and spatial rearrangement, thereby providing a diverse benchmark for evaluating embodied manipulation models.

 \textbf{Robot Setup.} We employ the ALOHA-style dual-arm robotic platform, named YAM, which consists of two manipulators, each with 6-DoF.
 This configuration results in a combined 14-dimensional state and action space for bimanual control.
-Two RealSense D457 cameras are mounted at different positions: one in the middle (View 1) and another at the top (View 2) to capture both close-up and global views of the manipulation scene, as illustrated in Figure~\ref{fig1}.
+Two RealSense D457 cameras are mounted at different positions: one at a relatively lower position (View 1) and another at a relatively higher position (View 2) to capture both close-up and global views of the manipulation scene, as illustrated in Figure~\ref{fig1}.

 \textbf{Implementation Details.} The proposed world model is implemented based on the Wan 2.1 framework~\cite{wan2025wan}.
-The model is trained with an initial learning rate of 1$\times10^{-4}$ and a batch size of 4 using four NVIDIA H20 GPUs.
+The model is trained with an initial learning rate of 1$\times10^{-4}$ and a batch size of 8 using eight NVIDIA H20 GPUs.
 We adopt LoRA~\cite{hu2022lora} fine-tuning with a rank of 32.
 The training process runs for 8 epochs.
 Each training sample consists of two camera views, each containing 81 frames, resulting in a total of 81 $\times$ 2 frames per sample at a resolution of 288 $\times$ 384.
 The text prompt is set as ``The robotic arm picks up objects from the table and places them'' for all tasks.
-We adopt Doubao v1.5 Thinking Vision~\cite{guo2025seed1} as the vision–language model, and SAMWISE~\cite{cuttano2025samwise} as the referring video object segmentation model.
+We adopt Doubao Thinking Vision~\cite{guo2025seed1} as the vision–language model, and SAMWISE~\cite{cuttano2025samwise} as the referring video object segmentation model.

 \textbf{Evaluation Criteria.} We adopt FID~\cite{heusel2017gans} and FVD~\cite{unterthiner2018towards} to assess the perceptual quality of the generated videos.
-We also employ the auto-eval pipeline introduced in Section~\ref{method:eval-pipe}, which measures temporal and spatial consistency using the Jaccard Index $\mathcal{J}$~\cite{khoreva2018video,seo2020urvos}.
+We also employ the evaluation pipeline introduced in Section~\ref{method:eval-pipe}, which measures temporal and spatial consistency using the Jaccard Index $\mathcal{J}$~\cite{khoreva2018video,seo2020urvos}.